 Most individuals give cash or write a check to charities, however, gifting appreciated investments can be more advantageous.
 If you gift appreciated investments to charity you receive two financial benefits:

 - You don’t have to pay taxes on the investment’s appreciation

 - You get to deduct the entire amount (subject to IRS limits) on your taxes

 Gifting appreciated assets to charities can help you keep more of your money by essentially gifting the same amount but avoiding paying taxes on asset appreciation.

 Taxable accounts have a number of advantages that tax shelters do not.
 A taxable account shouldn’t be a substitute for tax shelters but is definitely something to consider.
-Asset location is something we take into careful consideration when doing financial planning with medical professionals.
+Asset location is something we take into careful consideration when doing financial planning.

 When implementing any tax strategies mentioned above you should consult your accounting professional.